lingqingmeng/lingqingmeng.com/src/content/featured/SupplychainPlatform/index.md

 #### Startups utilize

 _Only 10%_ of their network.<br/><br/>
-You have positions to fill.<br/>
 Hundreds of hours of manual work<br/>
 Or you could use our technology...<br/>
-A Machine learning hiring agent.<br/>
-The best way to hire a person for your team.